 - What are your biggest worries?

-If, for example, management is concerned about a particular competitor, you can make great use of that fact in your presentation, highlighting the impact your proposed solution will have to destroy the competition.
+If, for example, management is concerned about a particular competitor, you can use that in your presentation — highlighting how your proposed solution will give them a leg up on that industry peer.

-It’s hard for your prospects to judge the relative quality of professional services, but it’s easy for your prospects to pick the people they would like to work with.
-Who you cast for the pitch team and the relationships they develop with the client side could swing the vote.
+It’s hard for your prospects to judge the relative quality of professional services or new products, but it’s easy for your prospects to pick the people they would like to work with — so make sure you stay on top of the image you project.